The Multitudes of Qveen Herby, Part 1 « American Songwriter

 I’m always learning.
 I use Masterclass, which is only $15 a month, but has so much valuable information.
 Now I’m learning about fashion.
 This morning I was watching a class on advertising, which is so interesting and directly applicable to the music world.
 Because you got to get on Instagram and see your artistry now.
 It’s not just a process of `Sit back and drop music for everyone.’
 Some people have to really push it and build a community that’s engaged, and you have to have something of value to offer.

-One lesson about songwriting which you have learned, or already knew, is how to use words to tell us a story, but not spelling out every detail, so that the listener fills in those gaps themselves.
-Your song “Vitamins” is one of my favorites, and is a perfect example of that.
-You tell us just enough details, so we feel the song, but without giving too much.
+Your song “Vitamins” is one of my favorites, and is a perfect example of telling a story with just enough details, without giving too much.

 For sure.
 I want people to understand it, but also to feel it.
 To feel the mood, like I’m the soundtrack to their life while they’re in the car on the way to work in the morning, I want them to feel powerful.
 I want them to think, “I am so valuable.”
 Their self-worth and their confidence needs to be strong, to be through the roof, because then they’re going to have the confidence to make decisions all day long that are leading them to their purpose in life.